 Science Course.
-(Third Year.)
+(Third Year).

-Science Course (Third Year).-In this year the student omits Latin and instead takes Chemistry the first term and Agriculture the second term, and elects an additional course from among those given below.
+Science Course (Third Year).-In this year the student omits Latin and instead takes Chemistry the first term and Agriculture the second term, and elects an additional course each term from among those given below.

-Chemistry (C).-An elementary course prerequisite for the course in Agriculture, which follows in the last half of the year.
-Three hours a week; fall term; required.
+Chemistry (C).-An elementary course prerequisite to the course in Agriculture, which follows in the last half of the year.
+Three hours a week; first term.
+Required.